LeqiXu/MIXPRS_analysis/README.md

 ## Directory Structure
 - `Simulation/` – Contains scripts for **simulation studies** evaluating MIXPRS and seven exsiting methods under different settings.
-- `Real_data/` – Contains scripts for **real data analysis** evaluating MIXPRS and seven exsiting methods with 22 quantitative traits and 4 binary traits in UKBB and AoU.
+- `Real_data/` – Contains scripts for **real data analyses** evaluating MIXPRS and seven exsiting methods with 22 quantitative traits and 4 binary traits in UKBB and AoU.

 ## Support
 Please direct any problems or questions to Leqi Xu (leqi.xu@yale.edu).